 As I urged you when I went into Macedonia, stay there in Ephesus so that you may command certain men not to teach false doctrines any longer nor to devote themselves to myths and endless genealogies.
 These promote controversies rather than God’s work – which is by faith.
 (1 Tim.
 1:3-4)

-In essence, Paul says to avoid speculation and focus on sound doctrine that is solidly based on the Scriptures.
+To both Timothy and Titus, Paul says, in essence, to avoid speculation and focus on sound doctrine that is solidly based on the Scriptures.
 Stop worrying about peripheral issues and get into the Word – into matters that count, matters that will build you up and help you fulfill God’s purpose.

 He must hold firmly to the trustworthy message as it has been taught, so that he can encourage others by sound doctrine and refute those who oppose it.
 For there are many rebellious people, mere talkers and deceivers, especially those of the circumcision group.
 They must be silenced, because they are ruining whole households by teaching things they ought not to teach – and that for the sake of dishonest gain.
 (Tit.
 1:9-11)